frmokoena/MovieApp/README.md

 # Patterns Used

-The solution architecture adopts the CQRS (Command and Query Responsibility Segregation) pattern, along with the Unit of Work pattern.
+The solution architecture uses the CQRS pattern (Command and Query Responsibility Segregation) together with the Unit of Work pattern.

-_**CQRS pattern**_: Separates write commands from read queries.
+**CQRS pattern**_: Separates write commands from read queries.

-_**Unit of Work pattern**_:  manage transactions and ensure that multiple operations are treated as a single logical unit. i.e. they should all pass or fail.
-This guarantees data integrity and consistency in applications
+**Unit of Work pattern**_: Manages transactions and ensures that multiple operations are treated as a single logical unit, i.e. they should all succeed or fail.
+This guarantees data integrity and consistency in applications.